 - Mold exposure

 For you to be eligible for worker’s compensation insurance coverage, the illness or injury you have sustained should have a direct link to your job.
 The same injury or illness might not have the same coverage since the incident or situation matters.
 For instance, someone who is working in a very high-stress job such as a first responder might suffer a heart attack due to his job.
 In such a case, your insurance company might cover the medical expenses.
-However, if your employee already has a pre-existing cardiovascular disease who suffers from a heart attack at work not related to their work stress would not have his medical treatment covered.
+However, if your employee already has a pre-existing cardiovascular disease and suffers from a heart attack at work not related to their work stress would not have his medical treatment covered.

 Employees who were injured or sick on the job are, of course, entitled to medical payment and income loss.
 They might be eligible too for temporary and permanent disability benefits through worker’s compensation insurance.
 In case the employee dies, their beneficiaries can also receive the benefits from this insurance.

-What Does Workers Comp Not Cover?
+What Do Business Workers Comp Not Cover?

 Also, injuries that occur because of an employee being intoxicated or using illegal drugs will most likely not be covered as well.
 Other examples of injuries that will not be covered are injuries caused when an employee’s conduct breached the company policy.
 The rules differ widely in every state and rules can change over time.